A Local’s One Week French Riviera Itinerary

 And after dinner, there's nothing to stop you from making your way to the beaches if you want to extend your evening.
 Of course, they're busiest in summer!

-Day 7 - Hyères and its islands
+Day 7 - Hyères and its "golden isles”

 Enough glitter and festivities.
 On your final day in the Riviera, immerse yourself in one of the most authentic parts of the region.
 Hyères, its bay, and above all, its islands, are truly enchanting.